Luis-omega/HaskellTutorialForMaths/posts/SetupOfAHaskellProject.md

 Our first step is to create a new folder `AdventOfCode`, enter inside it and run `cabal init` with some options.
+(We assume you are using *nix operating system or wls in windows)

 ```bash
 mkdir AdventOfCode